Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/fujisawa-smart-town-jpn/index.md

 <!--  Identify 3-5 key stakeholder organizations or groups.
 The text should be around 50 words, and include a link to the organization.-->

-**Pansonic**.
+**Panasonic**.
 Panasonic is a global leader in developing and manufacturing home appliances and, more recently, home automation.
 Panasonic is the leader of the Fujisawa SST initiative, aiming to create secure, eco-friendly, and comfortable communities.
 [Panasonic](https://na.panasonic.com/us/)

 **City of Fujisawa**.
 The city government of Fujisawa is looking to address growing problems in the surrounding region and Japan as a whole, including an aging population and increased air and water pollution.
 Fujisawa launched an initiative to develop a town in harmony with the surrounding environment and chose Panasonic’s bid to create a model project.
 [City of Fujisawa](http://www.city.fujisawa.kanagawa.jp/)